-1. This Area Is Both Walkable And Bikeable
+1. Walkable And Bikeable

 Perhaps my favorite part of my recent weeklong jaunt to this area was how I didn’t have to get in the car one time the entire trip (except to get to the airport).
-We rented bikes and were able to find great restaurants and attractions within biking distance.
+We rented bikes and were able to find great restaurants, bars, and attractions within biking distance.

-2. It’s Perfect For A Multigenerational Trip
+2. Perfect For A Multigenerational Trip

-3. Those White Sand Beaches
+3. White Sand Beaches

-4. It’s So Easy To Get To
+4. Easy To Get To

-5. It’s Close To Other Charming Beach Communities
+5. Close To Other Charming Beach Communities

 One of my favorite excursions of the week was heading to Seaside, famous for being the setting and film location of The Truman Show.
 Their Saturday farmers market was a lively, exciting spot, and I loved walking around exploring local vendors and produce.

 All in all, the South Walton beaches consist of numerous posh beach towns between Destin and Panama City Beach.
 They include (from east to west) Inlet Beach, Rosemary Beach, Alys Beach, Seacrest, Water Sound Beach, Seagrove Beach, Seaside, Water Color, Grayton Beach, Blue Mountain Beach, Santa Rosa Beach, Dune Allen, Sandestin, Miramar Beach, and Seascape.
 The name comes from the name of the county, South Walton.

-6. There Are Championship Golf Courses In Close Proximity
+6. Championship Golf Courses Nearby

 With warm weather all year long, Florida is the perfect backdrop for a vacation with a golf element.
 My husband and his cousins loved driving an hour or less to try out different courses during our week in Rosemary Beach.
 Both public and private course options abound, so any level of golfer from beginner to pro can find a course that fits.
 My hubby liked both the Signal Hill Golf Course in Panama City Beach as well as the Emerald Bay Golf Club in Destin.